CMHA Get Set & Connect Program

 • Assists women in Vancouver's Downtown Eastside in creating different types of enterprise or employment that meet their specific needs and realities

-• operates from a harm reduction, low threshold, and anti-oppressive framework
+• Harm reduction, low threshold, and anti-oppressive framework

-• provide immediate income-generating opportunities to all women in Vancouver's downtown eastside who have been affected by violence
+• Provide immediate income-generating opportunities to all women in Vancouver's DTES

 • Immigrant women